US AI Regulation: Federal Executive Orders, State Laws, and Agency Enforcement

 Misconception: The December 2025 executive order preempts state AI laws.

 Reality: The EO itself cannot preempt state law -- only Congress or the courts can do that.
-The EO creates mechanisms for future preemption challenges (DOJ task force, FCC proceedings) and economic pressure ($42B BEAD funding conditions), but as of March 2026 no state law has actually been preempted.
-The EO also explicitly preserves state authority over child safety, data center infrastructure, and government procurement. [src2, src7]
+The EO created mechanisms for future preemption challenges (DOJ AI Litigation Task Force, FCC proceedings) and economic pressure ($42B BEAD funding conditions).
+By May 2026 the machinery is moving -- Commerce issued its policy document (~March 16, 2026) and the FTC issued its Section 5 AI policy statement (March 7, 2026) -- but no state AI law has actually been preempted, and a coalition of state attorneys general has urged the FCC not to issue preemptive AI rules.
+The EO also explicitly preserves state authority over child safety, data center infrastructure, and government procurement. [src2, src7, src10]

 Comparison with Similar Rules